 One of the most commonly asked questions is under what circumstances should you use a dynamic microphone.
 The answer is that if you are recording live vocals on stage, dynamic mics are generally preferred because they pick up less background detail that may go into the recording.
 If you are recording inside a room that is not acoustically treated, a dynamic microphone may help to reduce the amount of echo pickup that might otherwise be obvious on a condenser mic.

 Dynamic microphones examples:

-For a complete guide on recording studio microphones, check out this post:
+For a more in-depth guide on recording studio microphones types, check out this post: